For a Firm You Can Trust It's Got to be Mutrux

 When Would Someone File a Wrongful Death Suit?

-A wrongful death claim is applicable when the facts of the case would have allowed the decedent to bring a personal injury claim had they survived the incident.
+A wrongful death claim applies when the circumstances of the case would have allowed the decedent to file a personal injury claim had they survived the incident.

 What are Some Recoverable Damages in a Wrongful Death Case?